Product management intrigues me because it allows me to turn my imagination into reality.

 Alankrita is a content strategist at Advancing Women in Product, an organization that develops aspiring product leaders.

-The reality is that to bring value to a product team, you need expertise and experience to guide you.
+The reality is that to bring value to a product team, you need expertise, experience, and PM best practices to guide you.
 You need a community.
 I am fortunate to have found an organization, To bring value to a product team, you need expertise and experience to guide you.
 Advancing Women in Product (AWIP), that focuses on empowering the next generation of women and underrepresented product leaders.
 With their mentorship program and access to product experts, AWIP helps aspiring product leaders gain essential skills and experience to advance their career development.
 To pay homage to the importance of community—and to pay forward the incredible support I’ve received over the years—here is the top advice I’ve collected from senior product leaders and executives:

 Phase 1: Reflect and be transparent about your goals

 The advice everyone had for me was this: At the very start of a new job or your career, it’s important to take a step back and reflect on what you really want to achieve.

 Visualize the desired outcome